Syllabus for Modelling in Biology

 - Revised by: The Faculty Board of Science and Technology

-150 credits including 75 credits in biology, 30 credits in chemistry, and Mathematics and Statistics, 10 credits.
+150 credits complete courses including Biology 75 credits, chemistry 30 credits and Mathematics and statistics 10 credits.

 - Responsible department: Biology Education Centre

-The aim of the course is to give students with a background in biology basic skills in building and analysing mathematical models of biological systems.
+The major aim of the course is to give students with biological background an understanding of, and experience in, using mathematical models of biological systems.
 After passing this course the student should be able to:

-- outline the principles behind modelling - why mathematical models?
+- account for the principles behind modelling - why one uses mathematical models

-- analyse models formulated in terms of differential and difference equations: equilibria and their stability, basic numerical methods
+- analyse equations - analysis of equilibrium and stability, basic numerical methods

-- critically interpret scientific papers that are based on mathematical models
+- critically interpret scientific papers that are based on models